aleen42/PersonalWiki/Programming/JavaScript/Framework/underscore/createAssigner/createAssigner.md

             /** iterate key-value pairs */
             for (var i = 0; i < l; i++) {
                 var key = keys[i];
+                /**
+                 * If `undefinedOnly` has not been provided,
+                 * it means that the original key-value pair
+                 * can be overriden by the source object.
-                /** if `undefinedOnly` has not been provided, it means that the original key-value pair can be overriden by the source object */ if (!undefinedOnly || obj[key] === void 0) obj[key] = source[key];
+                 * If it does has been provided, then check whether the key has already exisited */ if (!undefinedOnly || obj[key] === void 0) obj[key] = source[key];
             }